 I am constistantly searching for things…lost keys, pen, matching socks, purse, Bible, school bag, shoes…and the list goes on!
 Plagued with this issue all my life, I can remember as a kid my mom saying, ‘LOOK!
 You have to actually look it isn’t going to jump out and bite you.’
-You would think after 32 years one would learn the art of looking, but to this point, I have not.
+You would think after 3o some years one would learn the art of looking, but to this point, I have not.

 This morning, I lost my keys.
-Scouring the house, and out of time I grabbed my spare set, sat my things in the passenger seat, closed the door, opened my other hand, and there, right in my palm were the very keys In which I had searched.
+Scouring the house, and out of time I grabbed my spare set, sat my things in the passenger seat, closed the door, opened my other hand, and there, right in my palm were the very keys in which I had searched.
 It was one of those palm to forehead moments.
 I laughed as I thought how often is that the case, our sunglasses are on top of our head, our pen is just under that peice of paper, those shoes, well, we actually put them in the place where they belong, and our phone, well, it is right there in your grasp.

-That feeling reminds me of those moments when we can’t feel God.
-We know He is there, because His word says He will never leave.
-His word promises He is there at the very mention of His name, yet we experience times of barrenness when we just don’t feel Him, and can’t see the path He has laid before us.
+That feeling is one that reminds me of those moments when we can’t feel God.
+The times when we know he’s there, because his word says,’He will never leave.’
+His word promises at the very is mention of his name, he is there, yet, we endure times of barrenness when we just can’t feel him, and don’t see the path laid before us.

-There is so much to this story, a story that can be studied time and time again, and leave you with a new lesson learned.
-Right now,I want to focus our attention toward the end of her story.
-We see that she was cast out of her home at the demand of Sarah.
-God assured Abraham to listen to Sarah and He would take care of Ishmael.
+There is so much to this story, it can be studied time and time again, and leave you with a new lesson learned.
+Right now though,I want to focus our attention toward it’s ending.
+At the demand of Sarah, Hagar was cast out of her home.
+Can you imagine the thoughts of Abraham as he considered what Sarah asked him to do?
+He waited a lifetime for Ishmael.
+Sarah was the one that told him to have the relationship with Hagar, and now, HE has to send her and his own child away?
+Imagine the ocean of impossibility he faced.
+God however, stepped in and assured Abraham to listen to Sarah, promising He would take care of Ishmael.
 Trusting God, Abraham took Hagar and Ishmael, gave them supplies and sent them on their way.
-As time goes on, and they are wandering in the desert, they come to a point when Hagar thought Ishmael was near death.
-She took her son, a 16 year old boy, and placed him under a bush for shade, and she walked off a ways so she wouldn’t have to watch him die.
-She cried out for God, and God heard Ishmael’s cries.
+As time goes on, and they wander in the desert, they come to a point when Hagar thought Ishmael to be near death.
+She took her son, a 16 year old boy, and placed him under a bush for shade, and she walked off so she wouldn’t have to watch him die.
+Sitting there facing her own ocean of impossibility believing her son to be dying, She cried out for God, and God heard Ishmael’s cries.
 God didn’t have death in His plan for that day.
 He met Hagar there and unveiled her eyes to see a nearby well.
 I wonder…was the well there the entire time, or did God place it there at that very moment?
-Either way, God unveiled her eyes to see what she needed, the thing she was searching for.
+Either way, her eyes were unveiled to see what she needed, the thing she was searching for.

 Maybe, you are in the midst of your desert right now, and are still wondering if God is even there, I assure you He is, He is there right beside you walking each step along with you.
 Reach to Him.
 Pray in the powerful name of Jesus that He would unveil your eyes, to the work He is doing in your life, and when He starts to nudge your heart and open your understanding, trust Him, RUN after Him…Choose Him…